Lausanne Metro Line M1

-The Lausanne Métro Line M1 is a light rail line which links Lausanne-Flon, in the centre of Lausanne, to Renens, to the west of the agglomeration.
+Lausanne Metro Line M1 is a light rail line which links Lausanne-Flon, in the centre of Lausanne, to Renens, to the west of the agglomeration.
 The line serves an important purpose as it goes through the Lausanne campus, making it a crucial transport method for students accessing their university.
-In 2013, its ridership was 13.2 million, making it the lesser-used line of the Lausanne Métro at this time.
+In 2013, its ridership was 13.2 million, making it the lesser-used line of the Lausanne Metro at this time.

 The line opened in 1991 and was branded TSOL (Tramway du sud-ouest lausannois) until 2000 when it was rebranded to its current name to prepare the system for the second urban rail line.